 ‘Just be careful about getting caught disappearing off to France.
 Rita Skeeter hasn’t written anything about you in almost a week, she’s probably desperate for another.’
 Katie gave him a gentle shove and lowered her voice.
 ‘How’s it going with you and Frenchie, anyway?
 You never say anything about her.’

-Because when people realise I have things, they always try to take them away from me.
+Because when people realise I have things, they always try to take them away.

 ‘I don’t want anyone going after her because of me, especially Skeeter.
 Any girl she thinks is anywhere close to me is going to be on the front page by the next day.’